logo

 Never leave the baby alone with a dog.

-I wouldn't trust ANY dog around a newborn, let alone one who's already bitten and attacked another dog.
+I wouldn't trust ANY dog around a newborn, let alone one that's already bitten and attacked another dog.

-However well you think you know your dog, you don't know how they might react on seeing a newborn baby, who seems to them, to be getting all your attention now.
+However well you think you know your dog, you don't know how they might react upon seeing a newborn baby, who seems to them to be getting all your attention now.

 Not all dogs become jealous, but you cannot take the risk.